Small Wooden Houses Craft

 Now cut the board at 90 degrees to square the bottom two inches from the end.

-Completing the Mini House Craft
+Completing the Small Wooden House Craft

 Begin by attaching the two pieces of the house together with wood glue.
 Clamp in place and let dry thoroughly.